Khoeckman/freebuild-plots/README.md

 banCount (byte) [0] - The amount of times the player got banned unclaimCd (short) [1800] - Amount of seconds until a player can unclaim their home.
-Is set to #{unClaimCd} when claiming a plot groupStr (string) - Stored group tag for chat feedback
+Is set to #{unClaimCd} when claiming a plot groupStr (string) - Stored group tag for chat feedback hasMultiple (1 | unset) - Whether it's possible that the player has multiple plots

 nvn (1 | unset) [0] - Night vision
 nvnStr (string) [&cDISABLED] - Used to display effect status in "Profile" menu